mastodon/documentation/content/en/api/guidelines.md

 </a>
 ```

 The spans with the `invisible` class can be hidden.
 The middle span is intended to remain visible.
-It may have no class if the URL is not very long; otherwise it will have an `ellipsis` class.
+It may have no class if the URL is not very long; otherwise, it will have an `ellipsis` class.
 No ellipsis (`…`) character is inserted in the markup; instead, you are expected to insert it yourself if you need it in your app.

 ## Filters {#filters}